- March 5, 2020

 The Bahrain VAT Law clearly describes the records to be kept or the documents to be retained for VAT in Bahrain.
 The Bahrain VAT Law also enlightens about the time duration of these records that are to be retained.

-In this blog, we will discuss what Records to be maintained for VAT in Bahrain and how long these records are to be retained.
+In this blog, we will discuss what Records are to be maintained for VAT in Bahrain and how long these records are to be retained.

 What are the Records to be maintained for VAT in Bahrain?